Jocool1231/MasksofPowerLegacyLocalization/README.md

   - Keep formatting intact and **untranslated**.

 ## Formatting:
+Name tags:

  - **$T** inserts the players's name into the scentence, this can be male or female depending on their current Toa.

+	- Example:

+     		 "Welcome $T!"

+     		 Would become,

+     		 "Welcome Tahu!"

 Style tags: